samadev-45/samadev-45/README.md

-🧩 Focused on clean architecture, performance, and real-world systems — not toy app 🔬 Constantly learning by building, breaking, and refactoring 📬 Let’s talk products, problems, or opportunities:
+🧩 Focused on clean architecture, performance, and real-world systems — not toy app 🔬 Constantly learning by building, breaking, and refactoring 📬 Let’s talk products, problems,or opportunities:
 <a href="mailto:samadev45@gmail.com">samadev45@gmail.com
 </a>